Algorithmic market making in dealer markets with hedging and market impact: Numerical results

-We plot in Figures \ref{conv_exec} and \ref{conv_deltas} the optimal execution rate and optimal bid quotes (ask quotes are symmetric) as a function of time for different values of the inventory.
-We observe that the chosen time horizon $T$, although it seems short, is sufficient for them to reach their stationary values.
-The existence of stationary execution rates and quotes is linked to classical results about the long-time behavior of solutions of Hamilton-Jacobi equations (see for instance \cite{bardi2008optimal} for the continuous-space case and \cite{gueant2020optimal} for the discrete-space case).
+We observe that the chosen time horizon $T$ is indeed sufficient to reach stationary values.
+The existence of stationary execution rates and quotes is linked to classical results about the long-time behavior of solutions of Hamilton-Jacobi equations (see for instance~\cite{bardi2008optimal} for the continuous-space case and~\cite{gueant2020optimal} for the discrete-space case).
 The fast convergence towards these stationary values in our examples is related to the high level of liquidity for the currency pair we consider.\\

-The value function (at time $t=0$) is plotted in Figure \ref{val_func_PA}.\\
+The value function (at time $t=0$) is plotted in Figure~\ref{val_func_PA}.\\

-We plot in Figure \ref{opt_rate_PA} the optimal execution rate (from now on we focus on stationary values) as a function of inventory.\\
+We plot in Figure~\ref{opt_rate_PA} the optimal execution rate (from now on we focus on stationary values) as a function of inventory.

-Execution rate is a nonincreasing function of inventory but we observe an interesting effect in Figure \ref{opt_rate_PA}: a plateau around zero, thereafter referred to as the pure flow internalization area.
-This is due to the execution costs (especially the proportional transaction costs linked to the parameter $\phi$ in our case) that discourage the trader to buy or sell externally in the liquidity pool when their inventory is small enough (they prefer to bear this small risk than to pay the execution costs).
+Execution rate is a nonincreasing function of inventory but we observe an interesting effect in Figure~\ref{opt_rate_PA}: a plateau around zero, thereafter referred to as the pure flow internalization area.
+This is due to the execution costs (especially the proportional transaction costs linked to the parameter $\phi$ in our case) that discourage the dealer to buy or sell externally in the liquidity pool when their inventory is small enough (they prefer to bear this small risk than to pay the execution costs).
 Permanent impact also discourages external execution.
 We recall that permanent impact has no influence on classical continuous-time Almgren-Chriss optimal schedules.
 The reason is that it is proportional to the overall quantity and thus independent of the way the order is executed.
 The situation is quite different here as no market impact is expected when the flow is internalized.
 Therefore, external trading brings additional relative cost by pushing the expected price for all the subsequent fills.\\

-Coming to optimal quotes, we plot in Figure \ref{opt_quotes_PA} the four functions
+Coming to optimal quotes, we plot in Figure~\ref{opt_quotes_PA} the four functions

 and the four functions

 where $\bar \delta^b$ and $\bar \delta^a$ represent the (stationary) optimal quotes as a function of inventory and size, at the bid and at the ask, respectively.\\

 We see that accounting for size impacts the optimal bid and ask quotes.
 The monotonicity of the quotes is of course unsurprising.
 It is noteworthy that no market spread was parametrically introduced into the model during the estimation of the logistic parameters.
 Therefore, it is interesting to compare the bid-ask spread we obtain with the actual market spread.
 Our current estimation produces 0.32 bps for \$1M size.
 The average composite interbank spread of USDCNH at London open as of this writing (early June 2021) is 0.38 bps.\\